The Top 5 Healthcare KPIs to Keep Your Business Healthy

 Our KPI Library is open all hours for you to browse the various metrics we know will help your business stay in good shape.

-On a given day, you’re going to need to be planning for enough staff to care for your patients.
-Of course, this will vary hugely from country to country and from size of a practice or hospital.
 You need to calculate the average number of patients that are coming through your doors per day to accurately predict how many members of staff you need on duty at a given time.
-There will naturally be days with more patients than staff, so it’s important that you schedule enough staff for when it does get busy.
-If you’re an appointment-only practice, this can be quite a simple metric to keep an eye on, but if you’re operating an emergency room, you’ll do well to overestimate, especially if there’s an event on in the area or the weather is nice.
+There will be days with more patients than staff, so it’s important that you schedule enough staff for when it does get busy.
+If you’re an appointment-only practice, this can be quite a simple metric to keep an eye on, but if you’re operating an emergency room, you’ll do well to overestimate, especially if there’s an event on in the area or the weather is extreme.

 This KPIs will show you how much revenue is being generated per treatment during a given period.
 This is important for you to measure as it directly affects the amount of cash you’re earning compared to spending.
 Like with many other public-facing industries, it’s important you order the right ratio of stock to how many patients are likely to come through the doors.